ecumenopolis/suggestions/content/5.Actualization/_index.md

 "Why?" implies that there is a reason, and reasons come from intentions.
 Who asks a rock "why are you a rock?" expecting an answer?
 Some things just are.
 The reason you are looking for comes from your own choices.

 There is one important choice you must make (which all other things will follow from).
 Will you seek to improve the universe, or will you seek to destroy it?
 Even the meekest person can make progress towards either goal.

+Love is the highest state of human existence

+Logic and existence are inseparable.